 The owner of the 38-acre Marshall Tract (AKA: "Horse Pasture") adjacent to Lost Creek Boulevard is planning to develop office buildings on the property.

-The current Marshall Tract Development Team is being led by the property's owner, Dan Marshall.
-L.M Holder III is the Architect.
-The 350,000 SF proposal includes two 3-story office buildings and a 5-story parking structure, which includes one level below grade.
-The office building closer to Quaker Ridge Drive also includes two levels of parking below grade.
+The design when Dan Marshall was the primary developer was a 350,000 SF proposal included two 3-story office buildings and a 5-story parking structure, which included one level below grade.
+The office building closer to Quaker Ridge Drive also included two levels of parking below grade.
 The locations of the structures can be viewed on the attached site plan.
 The site is currently zoned SF2, so the proposal would include rezoning portions of the site to LO and GO.
 All traffic is proposed to enter and exit via Las Cimas, however, the owners would like to maintain the option of egress via Loop 360 if it becomes a highway with access roads one day.
 No structures are planned along Lost Creek Blvd.

 Cedar trees are currently being removed where the proposed building would be built, so a more detailed survey can be completed.
 The majority of the perimeter trees will remain to provide a buffer.
 Over 20 acres of the site along Lost Creek Blvd. and behind Quaker Ridge are proposed to remain undeveloped in perpetuity.
 The development team is planning to submit the site plan concurrently with the rezoning application later this year.
 The City of Austin site plan permitting process typically takes around 6-7 months.
 The LCNA is currently gathering neighborhood feedback about the proposal.
 Representatives of the LCNA and neighboring residential properties toured the Marshall Tract with the architects on Sept.
 19.